 Each section is colour coded to match the appropriate recycling bin (garbage = red, recycling = yellow and garden = green).
 The messaging has been simplified using pull-quotes, images and infographics to make the content easy to understand.

-The new brochure design has proven a success, with the council reporting less waste and increased recycling.
+The brochure design and printing project has proven a success, with the council reporting less waste and increased recycling.
 Such have been the results, it is now published as a quarterly newsletter, with Percept creating a new look for each season.